 "Tristan Foster," the man replied, "You can call me Tris" he added, a small smirk tilting the side of his lips as he held out a hand for her to shake.
 "Lost and Found."

 "Lost and Found?"
 Jamie questioned, an eyebrow raised and it suddenly dawned on her how weird it was talking to this man that she had just met and, within a second of her knowing he existed, had managed to ruin her lunch.

 "You know, when people lose things and other people find it they give them to us.
 And then maybe we find the original owners."
 He told her, amusement creeping into his voice.

-Jamie snorted, "Yeah," she picked up one half of the sandwich, wrinkling her nose in annoyance as the mayonnaise that clung to the lettuce from the discarded tops of the bread transferred to her fingertips.
-"I know, it was just unexpected."
+Jamie snorted, "Yeah," she picked up one half of the sandwich, wrinkling her nose in annoyance as the mayonnaise that still clung to the lettuce from the discarded tops of the bread transferred to her fingertips.
+"I know what lost and found is, it was just unexpected."

 "Yeah well..."
 Tris shot her a grin, "Speaking of unexpected and lost items, that's a beautiful bracelet you're wearing.
 So beautiful, in fact, that I feel I have seen it before somewhere, namely my clients vaults."